HomeArtAmerican Architectural Styles Throughout The Years

 Italianate

-Indicative of its name, Italianate Architecture derives influences from 16th-century Italian Renaissance architecture.
-The style first came to fruition in Britain at around 1802 by John Nash, an English architect responsible for much of the layout of Regency London, who was responsible for the construction of Cronkhill in Shropshire.
-This small country house is generally accepted as the first Italianate villa in England.
-However, the style did not remain confined to England, and began to spread into the United States via architect Alexander Jackson Davis, who gave it popularity.
+As the name suggests, Italianate architecture borrows from 16th-century Italian Renaissance design.
+The style first appeared in Britain around 1802 through John Nash, the English architect responsible for much of the layout of Regency London, who built Cronkhill in Shropshire.
+That small country house is generally accepted as the first Italianate villa in England.
+The style did not stay in England, however.
+It spread to the United States through the architect Alexander Jackson Davis, who gave it a following here.

 • 2 or 3 stories, rarely 1